kaixxx/noScribe/README.md

 ## Usage
 ### Installation
-- **Download** the latest release from here: [noScript releases](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j) (SWITCHdrive is a secure data sharing platform for Swiss universities)
+- **Download** the latest release for your operating system from here: [noScript releases](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j) (SWITCHdrive is a secure data sharing platform for Swiss universities)
 - Start the downloaded setup file.
 This may take a while, be patient.

 ### Settings